Authorization: Design¶

 Important

-This script must be run in the design environment
+This script must be run in design mode

 #load libraries